 All of these providers offer APIs, and a few have manual upload processing services.
 Both methods are simple to setup and use.
 Using an API may seem scary.
 But, most email validators use a simple, unique web URL to connect to their system.
 It takes a matter of minutes to complete the integration.

 On the other hand, you can have your email service provider take care of the email validation for you.
 That way, the email validation process is integrated into your email provider’s software, and all you have to do is add email addresses and send emails.

 Your email service provider will automatically verify email addresses in real time, before any emails are sent to newly collected emails.
 The process is entirely transparent to you.

 For example, email address validation is baked into every Rejoiner subscription.
 Our platform is already connected to an email validation service, and we conduct real-time email verification on every email address before emails go out.

 You’ll see the verification status on all customer profiles.
 So, you know which emails are bad.
 We don’t just toss them.
 Sometimes, you may want to send to certain email addresses—like a customer support email address—even though the validation system flagged the address.

 These are the nuts and bolts of email validating email addresses.
 Even if you do it yourself, adding email validation to your email system will greatly improve your email marketing program and help you get more return from every email you send.

 What to Do Next

 Enjoyed this post on email validation?
 Subscribe to get more posts just like this one.

-Request a demo if you’d like your email service provider to validate email addresses for you, reduce your bounce rates, and improve your email marketing.
+Request a free trial if you’d like your email service provider to validate email addresses for you, reduce your bounce rates, and improve your email marketing.